dbajava/dbreports/README.txt

 - 1.1 Added tag<dayofmonth> and <runhour>
 - 1.2 Now is possible to add more than one query per report.
 Add as many <colnames> and <query> in a report as you want
 - 1.3 Removed the N0N3 title, now if a non-titled report is needed, leave the title in blank
+- 1.4 Classes more organized.
+Added the feature to run the report at any time using the "anytime" keyword.
+- 1.5 Dealing with bad XML format

 ----------------------

 ----------------------